VincenzoManto/VincenzoManto/README.md

 I'm behind [iLoveCSV](https://ilovecsv.net/) and [iHateCSV](https://ilovecsv.net/about/), 60+ toolkit for CSVs/XLSX fully online and fully in-browser (no servers involved).

-I founded [Superior Games](https://www.superiorgames.eu), 200k gamers software house with tens of mobile and web gamers!
+When I was 15, I "founded" [Superior Games](https://www.superiorgames.eu), a 200k gamers software house with tens of mobile and web gamers; it's still alive and sometimes I add a new game or mod to the bucket.

 All my sideprojects are on [Insightest](https://insightest.app).